Did I write art and freight tender in the same sentence..??

 Oh yeah, maybe I did and yes handling a freight tender is considered by many to be an art..

 I headlined this article as “the art of handling a freight tender” because majority of the tenders are quite complicated and capable of pushing people over the edge due to its complexity with its tight deadlines and the nearly impossible task of compacting the costs..

-People in our industry who have handled some complicated global freight tenders will understand what I am talking about..
+People in the shipping and freight industry who have handled some complicated global freight tenders will understand what I am talking about..